ineedaspo1/challenfieldx/readme.md

 ## License

-- These projects components are licensed under a variety of different licensed and therefore the unique ip has not been licensed yet and will require require a complex licensing structure as alot of software on this site is liscened differently, several plugins and themes have been modified extensively.
+- These projects components are licensed under a variety of different licenses and therefore the unique ip has not been licensed yet and will require require a complex licensing structure as alot of software on this site is liscened differently, several plugins and themes have been modified extensively.
-- on the repo if they intent to use it for commercial purposes.
+-Any use of this software by fieldxperience LLC or any other entity requires extensive modification on the repo or in their own development enviroment id they intend to use it for commercial purposes.